 Joining the Community

-We are thrilled you have decided to join our community.
+We are thrilled you have decided to join our data community.
 We have a growing Slack community where current and aspiring analytics leaders discuss and share lessons and challenges from their experience working with data.
 It’s a great place to start building your brain trust!

 - Enter your full name (this community will work best if we are all real humans), but feel free to add a custom “display name”

-- Add a headline in the “what I do” box (can be “title @ company” or anthing that helps people know who they are chatting with)
+- Add a headline in the “what I do” box (can be “title @ company” or anything that helps people know who they are chatting with)

 - Add a profile photo